MARTA DJOURINA

 BEN GREBER creates sculptures and large‑scale installations inspired by industrial aesthetics and the idea of de‑objectification.
 Through reduction and reinterpretation, he transforms technical remnants and architectural fragments into autonomous entities, evoking the invisible layers of social processes and the lasting imprint of history.
 His works become repositories of memory, oscillating between function and disappearance.

-Founded by artist-curator Pierre Granoux, LAGE EGAL (“location doesn’t matter”) crystallizes years of underground experimentation into a nomadic gallery model.
-Between Berlin and Brussels, it stages tightly curated duo and group shows — creating sharp dialogues between emerging and established artists across unconventional spaces.
+Founded 2019 in Berlin by Pierre Granoux, LAGE EGAL (“location doesn’t matter”) crystallizes years of underground experimentation into a nomadic gallery model, as an artist–run space.
+Today between Berlin and Brussels, it stages tightly curated duo and group shows, displaying sharp dialogues between emerging and established artists.
 Mobility defines its ethos.
-Through collaborations with artists, independent curators, alternative spaces and galleries, LAGE EGAL challenges white cube conventions while keeping contemporary art encounters urgent and accessible.
+Through collaborations with artists and curators, galleries and institutions, LAGE EGAL challenges white cube conventions while keeping contemporary art encounters urgent and accessible.
 Here, art thrives where you least expect it.